nhihoang0910/homeworkdesign2/README.md

 ## Questions for clients (Q3)
 - For simplicity, this system only takes into record of customers that are already in the Starbucks Customer System.
 Therefore, the purchase method takes in their ID
 - I'm assuming new customers will be added to the customer system in order to use purchase method
 - Do you want the coffee type to change depends on how often this customer orders it?
-I haven't taken into account that aspect
+I haven't taken into account that aspect# homeworkdesign2